szorfein/dotfiles/README.md

 you can find an example of playbook [here](https://github.com/szorfein/dots/tree/ansible/home/ansible).

-The method with `chezmoi` only work with a theme for `awesomewm` and only for supported distrib Gentoo, Archlinux, Voidlinux or Debian (bulleyes).
+The method with `chezmoi` and `ansible` only work for supported distrib Gentoo, Archlinux, Voidlinux or Debian (bulleyes).

 ### Vim
 For Vim, i use the native Vim8 package loading, to install all plugins, you need to install `git` and launch: